 Y6 Topics to be covered this year

-Below are Y6's long term and medium term plans for the foundation subjects.
-These show the topics covered throughout the year and experiences we aim to provide for the children (visits subject to change depending on availability/cost,)
+Below is Y6's long term plan for the foundation subjects.
+These show the topics covered throughout the year and experiences we aim to provide for the children (visits subject to change depending on availability/cost.)

 The medium term plan for our current cornerstones topic gives an overview of learning outcomes covered across the curriculum.
 We aim to teach as much of this as possible; however, there may be some days/weeks where time will be restricted due to other events happening in school.
 The activities planned aim to engage children and allow them to experience a broad and balanced curriculum alongside teaching skills linked to the foundation subjects (see wider curriculum pages for more information.)

 We expect children to read at least three times a week; reading records are checked every Friday but should be brought into school everyday.
 The children are working towards Reading Star certificates for a commitment to reading, as evidenced by 15 reading entries signed by an adult.
 Reading is an essential part of the curriculum and opens up many other curriculum areas for the children.

 Look out for the weekly spellings sheet that will come home on Friday – children will practise these at school and will complete a spell check on Thursday.
 Children also have access to SpellingShed which allows them to practise their assigned weekly spellings and also the KS2 Compulsory spelling lists.

 Children need to spend time at home to practise times tables – in Y6 children need to have rapid recall of all times table facts up to 12x12 as well as associated division facts (e.g. 5x6=30 so 30÷6=5) – children can prepare for the times table challenge and work through the maths awards.
 Don't forget to visit the Times Tables Rock Stars website to help them practise their tables and earn coins to promote their band!
 It is their challenge this year to top the leaderboard!

 In Y6 we will have at least one PE session a week.
 They are on the following days: